IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 #### 2:3.Y3.4.2 Return DiagnosticReport Bundle Message

-The Responder returns a HTTP Status code appropriate to the processing as well as a Bundle of the matching DiagnosticReport Resources.
+The Responder returns an HTTP Status code appropriate to the processing as well as a Bundle of the matching DiagnosticReport Resources.

 ##### 2:3.Y3.4.2.1 Trigger Events